ut-ims-robotics/ros_training/source/day5/moveit_config.rst

 Fill in the *Author Information* tab with your name and e-mail.

 On *Configuration Files* tab, it is necessary to define a name for your MoveIt configuration package.
-It is a good practice to all always name these packages in the form of ``robotname_moveit_config``.
+It is a good practice to always name these packages in the form of ``robotname_moveit_config``.
 So in current case ``my_robot_moveit_config`` is the recommended name.
 Choose the ``src/`` folder in your catkin workspace as the location of the configuration package.